 A better paywall ecosystem with content passes

-Paywalled news sites like the FT typically allow search crawlers such as Googlebot to see premium content, but don’t want to allow everyone to see it for free otherwise we wouldn’t make any money.
+Paywalled news sites like the FT (where I work) typically allow search crawlers such as Googlebot to see premium content, but don’t want to allow everyone to see it for free otherwise we wouldn’t make any money.
 Search engines created first click free to demand a good experience for their users, but for lots of reasons, first click free sucks.
 Here’s a better solution.

 First, let’s look at why First click free is so terrible: